ESA-APEx/apex_documentation/propagation/onboarding.md

 ### Hosting Platform Onboarding Support

-APEx can help to identify the different hosting environments that the project can choose from based on criteria such as the chosen standard or the availability of specific datasets and processing capabilities that are needed by the project. the [APEx Interoperability and Compliance Guidelines](../interoperability/algohostingenv.md).
+APEx can help to identify the different hosting environments that the project can choose from based on criteria such as the chosen standard or the availability of specific datasets and processing capabilities that are needed by the project.
 APEx also assists in the onboarding process, ensuring that your algorithm is available for execution on the selected platform and ready for further integration into the APEx Algorithm Catalogue.

 :::{.callout-tip}